-In early 2022, the Property Management team refined the "useful life" estimates for all rest areas, based on construction type.
-The new estimates were used to modify deterioration assumptions in the AIMS model.
+In early 2022, the Property Management team refined the useful life for all rest areas based on construction type which were used to modify deterioration assumptions in the AIMS model.
 In addition, an updated set of planned rest area projects were incorporated into the model assumptions.
 The model considers the following treatments for rest areas: